Oriented coloring on recursively defined digraphs: Graph Coloring on Recursively Defined Digraphs

 \subsection{Oriented Graph Coloring for Oriented Graphs}

 Oriented graph coloring has not yet been considered for recursively defined graphs, though it has been analyzed for some graph operations.
-In this section we show some results of oriented graph coloring on some graph operations and conclude algorithms for some recursively defined oriented graph classes.
+In this section we show results of oriented graph coloring on some graph operations and provide algorithms for recursively defined oriented graph classes.
 This will also be useful for the following section.

-First we give some results on the oriented graph coloring for general recursively defined oriented graphs.
+First, we give some results on the oriented graph coloring for general recursively defined oriented graphs.
 These results will be very useful to prove our results for oriented co-graphs in the next section.